taegujun/HUFS_Project_Bluehouse/README.md

   - Type some Markdown on the left
   - See HTML in the right
   - Magic

-# New Features!

-  - Import a HTML file and watch it magically convert to Markdown
-  - Drag and drop images (requires your Dropbox account be linked)

-You can also:
-  - Import and save files from GitHub, Dropbox, Google Drive and One Drive
-  - Drag and drop markdown and HTML files into Dillinger
-  - Export documents as Markdown, HTML and PDF

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site][df1]

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable